websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/content-dashboard/content-dashboard-interface.md

 ### Customizing the Vocabularies and Categories in the Content Audit Tool

-By default, the bar chart shows the total number of assets for each Category in the selected Vocabularies, but you can filter this information in different ways:
+By default, the bar chart shows the total number of assets for each Category in the selected vocabularies, but you can filter this information in different ways:

 - Use the [filters](#filtering-and-sorting-content-in-the-contents-list) in the [Contents list](#contents-list).
 - Filter categories in the chart by checking or unchecking the Category name in the chart legend.